Andrea planned her own wedding during the pandemic, which was an incredibly stressful time. She learned a few tricks along the way.

 The bigger your wedding gets, the more complications you'll run into.

 - You may have to consider getting more parking spaces.

 - It may be harder for everyone to get to the wedding and reception on time.

-- You run the risk of running out of food if you have a buffet style wedding.
+- You run the risk of running out of food if you have a buffet-style wedding.

 - Your event may feel cramped.
 Too many people are cloistered together.

 - Your photographer may get overwhelmed and unsure where to focus their attention.
-Smaller weddings make things more clear for them and they can get more artistic shots.
+Smaller weddings make things more clear for them, and they can get more artistic shots.

 - More people = more complaints.

 - For just a moment, think about your guest list size.
 Be honest: can you think of a time where you were happy around a group that big?
 If you like being around 300 people, then go for it.
-If you have never liked being around 300 people all at once, then don't invite 300 people.
+If you have never enjoyed being around 300 people all at once, then don't invite 300 people.